 Though California entered the Union after long and passionate debates as a free state in 1850, one of the key political issues that concerned African Americans in the state was the issue of slavery.
 Subsequently another debate followed: whether any slave, by being brought into the state, would be, therefore, free.
 Essential to African Americans gaining equal footing in California, was winning the “right to testimony” in civil and criminal cases, equal taxation, suffrage, and settling the homestead question (the right to purchase and protect property).
 Personal security must have been on the minds of African Americans because, without the protective right to testify on one’s behalf, the possibility of being kidnapped into slavery was not a remote one at all.
 Like Native Americans and Asians, African Americans could not testify against whites in court.
 This inequity left any African American person particularly vulnerable to anyone claiming they were a runaway slave.
 These “Black laws” propelled California’s scattered African American populations into action.

 In 1855, 1856, and 1857, African Americans from across the state gathered in Sacramento and Marysville for the State Conventions of Colored Citizens, to demand voting rights, educational opportunities, and other civil rights.
 They lobbied the state legislature and the courts to include and protect the growing African American population.
 Jeremiah Sanderson, a prominent educator and minister in Oakland, played a key role in the fight to desegregate California schools.
-(His daughter Mary became the first African American school teacher in Oakland.)
+(His daughter Mary became the second African American school teacher in Oakland.)
 It was not until 1863 that African Americans, after years of diligent lobbying and raising public awareness of their campaign that they gained the right to testimony.
 In that same year the Homestead question was resolved.

 African American entrepreneurship also helped establish a stable community.
 As early as the 1850s, men like William Rich who operated a restaurant that opened in 1855 and Isaac Flood who ran a plastering business during that time helped build a durable, self-sustaining community.
 Grocery stores, barber shops, boarding houses, saloons, livery stables, and furniture stores were some of the businesses operated by African Americans.